myrandaGoesToSpace/homework-DS5640/README.md

-# homework-template
+# homework

-This is a homework template repository.
+This is a homework repository for DS 5640.